How Much For An Injury Can I Claim Against Another Employee?

 Unfortunately, accidents in the workplace are not uncommon.
 As well as random incidents, accidents that occur due to the action (or inaction) of a colleague can be among the most taxing.
 If, for example, you have been injured at work by another employee, you may be due compensation.

 Any employer must provide a safe working environment.
-However, if they have failed to protect employers, they might be considered a breach of the duty of care and could be held accountable for the damages that have occured.
+However, if they have failed to protect employers, they might be considered a breach of the duty of care and could be held accountable for the damages that have occurred.
 For instance, this could be due to inadequate training, faulty equipment, or a failure to implement health and safety regulations.
 Even in instances where a colleague is at fault, this is still the employer’s responsibility.

 Throughout this guide’s duration, we will outline the various causes that could result in a workplace accident, how an employer can combat hazards from occurring, and most importantly, what steps you could consider should your employers negligence cause you harm.
 In the meantime, should you have any additional questions relating to your case or this guide, why not take advantage of our free legal advice and give our team a call?
 The number to call is 0800 073 8804.